SudeGungoor/EchoNews/README.md

 __Echo News__ is a mobile application designed to revolutionize the way users consume news, offering a personalized and engaging experience.
-Through a seamless login/signup process, users can tailor their news preferences, select topics of interest, and decide whether to share their location for country-relevant content.
+Through a seamless login/signup process, users can tailor their news preferences, select topics of interest, choose the language of the news to read in the HomeNews and also the country they want to read latest news of.